 Buying a pet is always a tricky decision for a family.
 It’s hard to decide what kind of pet would be suitable with smaller kids around, whether the new pet on the block will get along with possible other pets or if visitors are going to feel threatened.

-On top of which you’ve got genuine health concerns, possible allergies and, of course, the care and feeding of the animal itself to think about.
+On top of this, you’ve got genuine health concerns, possible allergies and, of course, the care and feeding of the animal itself to think about.

 Buying a terrapin